amashaqi/AlmaReminderApp-Server/README.md

 running:

-* For starting the server change directory to AlmaReminder-Server then type npm run devStart
+* For starting the server locally change directory to AlmaReminder-Server then type npm run devStart
 * For running tests type change directory to AlmaReminder-Server then npm run test